commercetools/ui-kit/packages/components/pagination/README.md

 ## Description

-A component that provides an interface for navigating through pages of items
+Components for navigating through pages of items

 ## Installation